Tunnels (novel)

 Tunnels is a subterranean fiction novel by British authors Roderick Gordon and Brian Williams.
-It was initially self-published as The Highfield Mole in 2005, and re-released as Tunnels by The Chicken House in 2007.
+It was initially published by The Chicken House in 2007.
 The story follows Will Burrows, a 14-year-old 'archaeologist', who stumbles upon an underground civilization called The Colony.
 Will and his friend Chester flee The Colony and set out to find Will's father, in the Deeps, a place even deeper in the Earth than The Colony.

 Tunnels was critically well received, although some complaints about its lengthy, slow start were recorded.
 The book placed on The New York Times Children's Chapter Books Bestseller List in February and March 2008.
 It is the first book in the Tunnels series, and was followed by Deeper (2008), Freefall (2009), Closer (2010), Spiral (2011) and Terminal (2013).
 BBC Audiobooks and Recorded Books have released audio editions.

 Plot

 The main influence in fourteen-year-old Will Burrows' life is his father, Dr. Burrows, and together they share an interest in archaeology and a fascination for the buried past.
 When Dr. Burrows begins to notice strange 'pallid men' where they live in Highfield, and then promptly goes missing, Will and his friend Chester go search for him.
 They discover a blocked passageway behind bookshelves in the cellar of the Burrows home and re-excavated it, finding the passage leads to a door set into the rock, and beyond the door is an old lift that takes them down to another set of doors.
 A cobblestone street lies beyond, lit by a row of orb-like street lamps; houses that appear to be carved out of the walls themselves flank the street.

 They are soon captured by the police of the subterranean community, known as the Colony.
 In prison, Will is visited by Mr. Jerome, and his son Cal.
 They reveal Will was actually born in the Colony, and that they are his real family; Mr. Jerome his father, and Cal his younger brother.
 Will is eventually released from the prison and taken to the Jerome's home, where Will and Cal's Uncle Tam is delighted to see him and informs Will that his adoptive father, Dr. Burrows, was recently there, and had willingly travelled down into the Deeps – a place even deeper in the Earth than The Colony.
 Will learns that the Styx, the religious rulers of the Colony, are either going to enslave Chester or banish him to the Deeps to fend for himself.
 Will refuses to abandon his friend, and Uncle Tam formulates a plan for him to rescue Chester and to take him back to the surface.